 If your walk-in has a low ceiling, it might seem like you have less space to work with.
 But many people don’t fully utilize upper wall space anyway, so I’ve found that the difference is smaller than you might think—and you can minimize it even further with a few design adjustments.

-For starters, I often suggest that clients with low-ceilinged areas break up their hanging rods into several divided sections rather than relying on one or two rods that run the width of the room.
+As a low ceiling solution, I often suggest that clients with low-ceilinged areas break up their hanging rods into several divided sections rather than relying on one or two rods that run the width of the room.
 These smaller sections allow you to separate your categories as you would in any other closet—you’re just doing it horizontally rather than vertically.

 I also encourage my clients to use drawers for items they might have hung previously.
 Since banks of drawers are never designed to be tall, they are the perfect complement to a low-ceilinged closet, drawing the eye down rather than up.
 Plus, with the exception of very delicate fabrics like silk, most clothing can be folded without harm—and some items, like sweaters, actually keep their shape longer if they don’t come in contact with hangers.